 Spring in the Garden

 Spring in the garden is the best time of the year.
-All the blooms, veggies and fruits are starting to grow and mature
+All the blooms, veggies, and fruits are starting to grow and mature

-Spring planting in the garden comes around here very quickly in Central Florida Zone 9 and we really have a small window to plant seeds and seedlings before it gets too hot.
+Spring planting in the garden comes around here very quickly in Central Florida Zone 9 and we have a small window to plant seeds and seedlings before it gets too hot.

 I started a few weeks earlier than last year when it came to planting the garden as a whole.
 I added one more 4 x 4 square and I also added a misting sprinkler system to my garden.

 One problem of having a raised garden is that it can dry up very quickly.
 Even if I went out and watered in the morning, by that afternoon it was bone dry.
-I have a lot of misters in my landscaping for my azaleas and after doing a little research, I found a small kit which would work well with my small garden and connect to a hose.
+I have a lot of misters in my landscaping for my azaleas and after doing a little research, I found a small kit that would work well with my small garden and connect to a hose.

 Hubby and I put the whole system together in less than 2 hours and I couldn’t be more pleased.
 The timer is a dream and if it starts raining, I just go out and turn the timer off.
 I am watering 10 minutes in the morning and later afternoon.
 When the temps start heading up in the 80’s, I will water for 15 minutes each time.
-Even though its watering 2 times a day, it will save on water because of the misting and not pouring of water out of the house.
+Even though it’s watering 2 times a day, it will save on water because of the misting and not pouring of water out of the house.
 It will also cover the area much better than I was with the hose.

 All in all for the whole project we spent about $75.00 to keep the garden watered regularly and evenly.
 If I can get more veggies from this system, then it was so worth the money.